sbip-sg/mecanywhere_desktop/docs/source/_static/desktop_guide.md

 3. [Usage](#Usage)

 ## Introduction
-MEC Anywhere Desktop is an interactive application that allows you to join the MEC Anywhere ecosystem and start hosting your compute resources straight away.
+MECA Desktop is an interactive application that allows you to join the MECA ecosystem and start hosting your compute resources straight away.
 The application makes it easy and intuitive to manage your resources and monitor your transactions.
 It is designed to be user-friendly and accessible to most operating systems, including Windows, MacOS, and Linux.

 ## Installation
-Download the latest version of the application from the [MEC Anywhere Desktop GitHub repository](https://github.com/sbip-sg/meca_desktop/releases).
+Download the latest version of the application from the [MECA Desktop GitHub repository](https://github.com/sbip-sg/meca_desktop/releases).

 You will also need to have Docker installed on your machine.
 You can download Docker from the [official Docker website](https://www.docker.com/get-started).